abpframework/abp/docs/en/Blog-Posts/2022-07-26 v6_0_Preview/POST.md

 If you want to use the Cookie Consent feature of the GDPR module in your existing project, please see the [GDPR Module](https://docs.abp.io/en/commercial/6.0/modules/gdpr) documentation for configurations.

-### Improvements/Developments on CMS Kit Poll System
+### Improvements/Developments on CMS Kit Poll

-Some improvements/developments have been made on the Poll System of CMS Kit module as listed briefly below:
+Some improvements have been made on the Poll System of CMS Kit module as listed below:

-* Some improvements have been made on the Widget rendering and Admin side for the Blazor UI.
+* The Widget rendering and Admin side for the Blazor UI improvements.
-* A Widget can be picked from the editor with this version as seen in the image below.
+* A Widget can be picked from the editor as seen in the image below.

 ![](poll-add-widget.png)

 ### Blazor UI for the Chat Module

 Chat Module is now also available for the Blazor UI after the MVC and Angular UIs.
 You can read the [Chat Module](https://docs.abp.io/en/commercial/6.0/modules/chat) documentation to get the overall knowledge about the module and add to your application.

-*You can view the "Features" module that allows you to enable-disable Chat Module for the application and an example of a conversation that was made by using the Chat Module from the following images.*

 ![](blazor-chat-module-1.png)
 ![](blazor-chat-module-2.png)

 ### Blazor Admin UI for CMS Kit Module

-All admin side **CMS Kit** and **Cms Kit Pro** features have been implemented for the Blazor UI.
+All admin side **CMS Kit** and **CMS Kit Pro** features have been implemented for the Blazor UI.
 Blazor UI will only be available to ABP Commercial customers.

 //TODO: add some screenshots!!!

 ### Suite: Excel Export

 With v6.0, now it's possible to export the records as Excel for Blazor & MVC UIs.
-Angular UI is still in-progress, and we'll try to implement it until the v6.0 stable release.
+Angular UI is still in-progress, and we will implement it with the stable v6.0 release.
+Check the "Excel export" checkbox to add this feature.

 ![](excel-export.png)

-While generating CRUD pages via Suite, if you checked the "Excel export" checkbox (as shown in the image above), the "Excel Export" button will be added to the top of the datatable of the generated page.
+A new Excel Export button is being located at the top of the generated page as seen below:

 ![](export-excel-page.png)

-Then, you can get the records any time you want in the `.xlsx` format just by clicking the "Excel Export" button.
-Also, before exporting records to Excel you can filter the records and get records by your needs.
+Then, you can download the records as `.xlsx` format by clicking the "Excel Export" button.
+Note that the exported Excel list is the filtered list.

-### Suite: Optional PWA Support
+### ABP Suite: Optional PWA Support

 With this version, it's possible to add the [PWA (Progressive Web App)](https://web.dev/progressive-web-apps/?gclid=Cj0KCQjwxIOXBhCrARIsAL1QFCY0IB-W5k-lsXmRCbm00sl4nyBIYynAX3IdJkjyizyNUjuCE8zeu24aApxtEALw_wcB) support for Blazor & Angular UIs while creating the application via Suite.

 ![](suite-pwa-support.png)

-You just need to checked the "Progressive web application" checkbox, while creating the application.
-Then, Suite will add the PWA support into your application and you will get the full benefit of PWA features such as offline support when you published your application.
+You just need to check the "Progressive web application" checkbox, when creating a new application.
+Then, ABP Suite will add the PWA support to your application.
+When you publish your application, you get the full benefits of PWA features such as offline support.

 ### Other News

 #### Explainer Videos

-We are creating explainer videos for the ABP Commercial Modules to provide an overview to the developers.
-Within this milestone, we've created four new explainer videos and here they are:
+We are creating explainer videos for the ABP Commercial Modules to provide an overview.
+Within this milestone, we've created four new explainer videos:

 * [Audit Logging Module](https://www.youtube.com/watch?v=NzSuFBpqfsc)
 * [Identity Module](https://www.youtube.com/watch?v=W87jA_GBE54)
 * [SaaS Module](https://www.youtube.com/watch?v=xXlaaXP6qqQ)
 * [Forms Module](https://www.youtube.com/watch?v=MousWEPfrA8)

-You can subscribe to [Volosoft's YouTube channel](https://www.youtube.com/channel/UCO3XKlpvq8CA5MQNVS6b3dQ) to be informed about future ABP events and videos.
+You can subscribe to [Volosoft's YouTube channel](https://www.youtube.com/channel/UCO3XKlpvq8CA5MQNVS6b3dQ) to be informed about the future ABP events and videos.

-### Trial License
+### Trial License is now available!

 ![](pricing-page.png)

-If you are considering using the ABP Commercial, you can start a [free-trial from the commercial.abp.io website](https://commercial.abp.io/pricing) and try the ABP Commercial today!
+If you are considering purchasing a new ABP Commercial license, and you want to see ABP in action then, check out https://commercial.abp.io/pricing and click FREE TRIAL button.

 ## Community News